jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

   cong suc IH
 ```

+A vector of identifiers is a subset of another one if all the
+identifiers of the first vector are also in the second one.

 ```
 data _⊆_ : ∀{n m} → Vec Id n → Vec Id m → Set where
   subseteq : ∀ {n m} {xs : Vec Id n} {ys : Vec Id m}